-In addition to the roadblocks preventing organizations from having rapid access to data, there are also a myriad of issues that make it difficult for the data itself to be trustworthy.
+In addition to the roadblocks preventing organizations from having rapid access to data, there is also a myriad of issues that make it difficult for the data itself to be trustworthy.
 In fact, almost half of enterprise data has integrity issues.
-And, it is 10 times more costly to get any work done that relies on data if the underlying data has flaws.
+And it is 10 times more costly to get any work done that relies on data if the underlying data has flaws.

 The Definitive Guide to Data Integration now.